Villanova had one-two punch with Tiernan and McEntee; all five scorers placed in top-12

 Penn Relays Tradition

-The Wildcats tradition at the Penn Relays has been a strong one under O'Sullivan's watch, with Villanova most recently winning the Championship of America 4xMile relay in 2015, after capturing the 4x800 relay title in 2014.
+The Wildcats tradition at the Penn Relays has been a strong one under O’Sullivan’s watch, with Villanova most recently winning the Championship of America 4xMile relay in 2015, after capturing the 4x800 relay title in 2014.
 The latter race was the 11th title in the 4x800 relay for the Wildcats but the first since 1992.
 Samuel Ellison anchored that relay after having run on the Wildcats previous Penn Relays champion relay as a freshman.
 Villanova won the distance medley relay in both 2009 and 2011, with Matthew Gibney running the anchor leg both times.
-Gibney was selected as the Men's Athlete of the Meet for the relay events in 2009.
+Gibney was selected as the Men’s Athlete of the Meet for the relay events in 2009.

-O'Sullivan has coached six Championship of America relay winners and seven champions overall.
-In his second year as head coach, the women's team won the 4x1500 meter relay in 2000 and Mike Brown won an individual championship in the 400 meter hurdles.
-One year later the men's team won titles in both the distance medley relay and the 4xMile relay.
+O’Sullivan has coached seven Championship of America relay winners and eight champions overall.
+In his second year as head coach, the women’s team won the 4x1500 meter relay in 2000 and Mike Brown won an individual championship in the 400 meter hurdles.
+One year later the men’s team won titles in both the distance medley relay and the 4xMile relay.
 Maxwell won the championship section of the long jump in 2015.

 National and BIG EAST Championships